microsoft/azure-devops-node-api/README.md

 To contribute to this repository, see the [contribution guide](./CONTRIBUTING.md)

+## Issues

+Feel free to file an issue in this repo.

+Do you think there might be a security issue?
+Have you been phished or identified a security vulnerability?
+Please don't report it here - let us know by sending an email to secure@microsoft.com.

 ## Code of Conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.